 What is Podiatry?

 Your feet can have a huge impact on your overall wellbeing.
-A podiatrist is a university trained, Allied Heath Professional who is trained to examine, diagnose and treat a wide range of foot, toe, ankle and lower limb pain and concerns.
-As well as looking after your feet they can help you prevent issues occurring.
+A Podiatrist is a university trained, Allied Heath Professional who is trained to examine, diagnose and treat a wide range of foot, toe, ankle, knee and lower limb pain and concerns.
+As well as looking after your foot health they can help you prevent issues occurring.

 What can a podiatrist help me with?

-Podiatrists are trained to help with many different things that can affect the lower limb such as
+Podiatrists are trained to help with many different conditions that can affect the lower limb such as

 - Fallen arches

-You may also be referred to a podiatrist to co-manage foot health with diabetes, arthritis or other musculoskeletal aches and pains (such as back pain) where the feet may be involved
+You may also be referred to a Podiatrist to co-manage health conditions such as diabetes, arthritis or other musculoskeletal aches and pains (such as back pain) where the feet may be involved.

 Seeing a podiatrist

-You do not need a referral to see a podiatrist, however if you have a chronic medical condition you may be eligible for referral from your GP under an Enhanced Primary Care management Plan which will cover part of the cost of the appointment with medicare.
+You do not need a referral to see a Podiatrist, however if you have a chronic medical condition you may be eligible for referral from your GP under an Enhanced Primary Care management scheme which will cover part of the cost of the appointment with Medicare.

-As a private patient you can claim rebates for a consultation under you private health extras
+As a private patient you can claim rebates for a consultation under your private health extras cover.

-When you see the podiatrist it is good to bring a long the shoes you wear frequently or exercise in and any orthotics or inserts that you may have been given previously.
+When you see the Podiatrist it is good to bring along orthotics or inserts that you may have been given previously.